-When these crashes are triggered by someone else’s carelessness, you can help protect your rights by speaking with a train/railroad accident attorney at the SMT Legal.
+When these crashes are triggered by someone else’s carelessness, you can help protect your rights by speaking with a train/railroad accident lawyer at the SMT Legal.
 If you or a loved one were injured in a train accident, you may be entitled to recover money to pay for lost earning power or wages, medical costs, wrongful death, and any other bills associated with the incident.

 Call us at 1-888-976-2529 or fill out our online contact form to schedule a free case evaluation.
 We have the skills, resources, and experience needed to successfully pursue death or injury claims caused by Pennsylvania railroad accidents.

 What Are the Most Common Causes of Railroad Accidents?

 Because they transport the public, railroad companies are expected to live up to very high standards of safety and must do everything within their power to ensure passengers travel safely.
 Sadly, we still hear about derailments, collisions, and other accidents associated with train travel every year.
 Sometimes they’re caused by defective equipment, other times by driver error.
 Train accidents are most commonly caused by the following:

 - Mechanical Failures

 - Missing or malfunctioning gates, signals, or lights at crossings

 - Colliding with another train

 - Colliding with a bus, truck, or car attempting to cross or stopped on the tracks

 - Conductor negligence in the form of driving too fast, while drowsy, or while distracted